 - Leaving garbage on any section of the park might get you in trouble with the police; and also causes damages to the park.
 Please take all trash out of the park.

 You can get to the park entrance, which is pretty close to the crater and with good altitude, but you can not go into the park out of the official schedule.

-Depending on the traffic and if you know or not the road, the driving is faster or longer, the distance is approx 28 km (17.4 miles) and no matter if you are in San Jose, Alajuela, Heredia, etc, as long as you are visiting Costa Rica, this Map to Poas Volcano will take you there.
+Depending on the traffic and if you know or not the road, the driving is faster or longer, the distance is approx 28 km (17.4 miles) and no matter if you are in San Jose, Alajuela, Heredia, etc, as long as you are visiting Costa Rica, this map will get you to the volcano: https://goo.gl/maps/i87o8vZsKcHNSbKF6

 The distance between San Jose town and Poas Volcano is approx 49 km (30.4 miles).
 Driving may take you around 1.5 hrs to get there (depending on traffic conditions this may vary) and you can also take public transportation to the park, however, this will make the trip duration longer, around 2.5 hours to get there.

-This volcano is not dormant at all; in fact, is one of the most active volcanoes in Costa Rica, and it has erupted 40 times since 1828, including April 2017 when visitors and residents were evacuated.
+This volcano is not dormant at all; in fact, it has erupted 40 times since 1828, including April 2017 when visitors and residents were evacuated.